How To Install and Use Homebrew on macOS

 curlto handle redirects.
 If the server reports that the requested page has moved to a different location, it’ll automatically execute the request again using the new location.

 -oswitch specifies a local filename for the file.
+Rather than displaying the contents to the screen, the

 Before running a script you’ve download from the Internet, you should review its contents so you know what the script will do.
 Use the